-Jacky is a UNSW Scienta Education Academy Fellow.
+Jacky is a UNSW Scienta Education Academy Fellow and Education Focussed academic.
 Committed to learning and teaching practice within UNSW, the Scientia Academy Fellows provide leadership and vision in learning and teaching across UNSW and in the higher education sector.

 You can read more about Jacky on the Scientia Education Academy page.